 “We don’t grow into creativity; we grow out of it.
 Or rather, we get educated out of it.”

 He observes that every education system in the world has the same hierarchy of subjects.
 At the top are maths and languages, then the humanities.
 At the bottom are the arts.
 He maintains that schools should move towards more personalised and organic approaches to learning.
 Any curriculum which emphasises multi-disciplinary learning is more likely to foster the creativity which is crucial for society.

 You can watch another talk by Sir Ken Robinson (2018), on the same theme, here:

-Dr Land told his audience how NASA had contacted him to develop a test that would enable them to measure the creative potential of NASA’s rocket scientists and engineers.
-The test turned proved very successful, and the scientists subsequently gave the test to 1,600 children between the ages of four and five.
+He tells his audience how NASA had contacted him to develop a test that would enable them to measure the creative potential of NASA’s rocket scientists and engineers.
+The test proved very successful, and the scientists subsequently gave the test to 1,600 children between the ages of four and five.

 The study looked at the ability to come up with new, different and innovative ideas to problems.
 It measured the percentage of the sample whose imagination was found to be at genius level.
 They found the following results: